ONELab Firmware Packaging & Upload

 ../_images/ONELabFirmwarePackagingFlow.jpg

-The following subsections will provide guidance on how to build the SystemReady IR / LVFS / ONELab compliant .cab file.
+The following subsections provide guidance on how to build a ONELab compliant .cab file for SystemReady DT validation in ONELab.

 UEFI Capsule Update .cap File Format and Creation